Wolfgang Fortner: Life and career

+From 1957 to 1971, he was President of the German section of the ISCM (International Society for Contemporary Music).
+In 1975, he was named President of the Dramatists' Union.

 Together with eleven other composer-friends (Conrad Beck, Luciano Berio, Pierre Boulez, Benjamin Britten, Henri Dutilleux, Alberto Ginastera, Cristóbal Halffter, Hans Werner Henze, Heinz Holliger, Klaus Huber, and Witold Lutosławski), he was asked by Russian cellist Mstislav Rostropovich, on the occasion of the 70th birthday of the Swiss composer and art patron Paul Sacher, to write a composition for cello solo using the notes of his name (eS, A, C, H, E, Re).
 Wolfgang Fortner created the theme and three variations Zum spielen für den 70.
 Geburtstag, Thema und Variationen für Violoncello Solo.
 These compositions were partially presented in Zurich on 2 May 1976.

 Wolfgang Fortner died in Heidelberg in 1987, aged 79.